-NEHI counts nearly 60 premier health care organizations as its members, including patient groups, health plans, providers, employers, universities, hospitals, business organizations, and the pharmaceutical, biotechnology and medical device industries.
+NEHI counts organizations from across the country as its members, including patient groups, health plans, providers, hospitals, business and industry associations, and companies in the pharmaceutical, biotech, and digital health sectors.